 For example, a professionally installed smart home system might let you turn off the lights in your home, lock your doors, and turn on your security system with the push of a single button.

 While setting up a security system or getting started with digital medication management may seem daunting at first, it is important to remember that you are not in this alone.
-There are several technology training resources available for seniors and caregivers, from the AARP’s Personal Technology Resource Center to SeniorNet’s free applications and tech training courses.
+There are several technology training resources for aging in place available for seniors and caregivers, from the AARP’s Personal Technology Resource Center to SeniorNet’s free applications and tech training courses.

 And if you’re curious about other ways to simplify living at home, Truehold is here to help.
 Our Sale-Leaseback solution empowers you to age in place without worrying about home maintenance, modifications, or upgrades.
 It also enables you to access 100% of your home equity, which means more cash for smart home tech, new security systems, and more.